Umuzi-org/tech-department/content/topics/coding-horrors/_index.md

 # Common TDD pitfalls.

-- Write tests.
+- **Write tests**.
 Recruits in the past have done the mistake of not writing tests for TDD assignments, make sure you avoid this weird mistake. always write tests for your TDD projects.
 - Write your tests before you write your code (Red, Green, refactor).
 - Please make sure you understand .gitignore, please don't add your node_modules to git
 - name your files according to what is inside them.
 E.g. if you have a file called add.js that only contains a multiply function then something is wrong.
 Do this: